 Most recently, Feller successfully litigated a multi-million settlement on behalf of a girl who was sexually assaulted by a camp counselor at a Pennsylvania summer camp.

 The unfortunate reality is that child abuse remains far too prevalent in the United States.
 In fact, statistics indicate that over 3 million incidents of child abuse are reported each year, and a new occurrence of child abuse is reported every 10 seconds.
+How common is child sexual abuse in Pennsylvania?

 There are several types of child abuse and neglect that these young victims are facing.